-- Float Bags – Float bags can be placed in your kayak so that if you unfortunately tip over, your boat is still floating high in water.
-Making it easier to turn over and locate if it were to sink.
+- Float Bags – Float bags can be placed in your kayak so that if you, unfortunately, tip over, your boat is still floating high in water.
+Making it easier to turn over and get yourself back in.

 Kayaking Clothes – For Warm and Cold Temperatures

-NOTE: As I’ve mentioned in a previous article, what to wear kayaking, it is important to dress based on the temperature of the water, rather than the air.
-Since capsizes can happen and there truly is nothing worse than falling into the water without the proper gear – left with an uncomfortable and cold boat ride for the rest of your trip.
+Note: As I’ve mentioned in a previous article, what to wear kayaking, it is important to dress based on the temperature of the water, rather than the air.
+SInce capsizes can happen at any moment, so making sure you have the proper gear is essential.

 Below I have listed the general wear I use when out kayaking with added items further down if it were a particularly cold day or when I suspect temperatures are going to drop.

-- Drysuit – Typically people only like wearing such items when its a lot colder out but I always wear one anyway.
-Maybe I’m just used to them now but the thin material used makes it so I never feel too hot in them.
+- Drysuit – Typically people only like wearing such items when it’s a lot colder out but I always wear one anyway.
+Maybe I’m just used to them now but the think materials used means I never feel too hot in them.